 All instructors are encouraged to proctor their own exams.
 Methods of doing so may include allowing the student to begin the exam early or stay late, allowing the student to test in your office or departmental space, or meeting the student at another day and time to proctor the exam.

-The Testing Center at the Office of Disability Services
+Testing at the Office of Disability Services

 The Office of Disability Services has three testing rooms that are monitored by video surveillance, which allows us to proctor up to 12 exams a day.
 ODS offers students two different opportunities each day to sit for an exam, 9:00 a.m. or 1:00 p.m.